J-avery32/Cohort/README.md

 Current issues that need to be investigated:

-Wrap-around issues with the queues, data won't wrap around to the beginning of the queue.
+Wrap-around issues with the queues, the accelerator when pushing data won't wrap around to the beginning of the queue.
 This could be an issue with the queue size not being a power of 2, see this [conversation](https://openpiton.zulipchat.com/#narrow/channel/320359-pengwing/topic/beehive/near/520333776) (May 25th 2025 in the beehive topic of the #pengwing channel) on Zulip.

 The entire kernel seems to freeze when I attempt to benchmark 20 rounds of 512+ byte packets.
 When I put print statements in between some of the pushing and popping this seems to inconsistently fix it.
 Could also be an issue with queue size not being a power of 2.
 See [here](https://openpiton.zulipchat.com/#narrow/channel/320359-pengwing/topic/beehive/near/520333880) (May 25th 2025 in the beehive topic of the #pengwing channel) on Zulip.